 25. Mile End is a laid-back and Trending Spot for Shopping and Cafes

-Although one of the most vibrant neighborhoods in Montréal, this area is home to quaint street side cafes, restaurants, record stores, and vintage shops.
-It is one of the nicest locations to go in Montreal because it is a pedestrian-friendly neighborhood in which even the alleyways transform into green spaces.
+Although one of the most vibrant neighborhoods in Montréal, this area is home to quaint street-side cafes, restaurants, record stores, and vintage shops.
+It is one of the nicest locations to go for cool things to do in Montreal for young adults because it is a pedestrian-friendly neighborhood in which even the alleyways transform into green spaces.

 Mile End, made 40 blocks, is overflowing with vintage and thrift stores.
 From Expo 67 coasters to antique Dior gowns, Mile End has plenty to offer.
 A second well-known store is Citizen Vintage, whose mission is to offer a sustainable alternative to fast fashion by collecting and recycling both clothing and household items.